margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for memories of the Operation Smile event in Virginia Beach
 * Grateful for the opportunity to meet students from China and learn about their names as a studnet at UVA
 * Grateful for the construction workers
+* Grateful for the car ride with Nate

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.